 - Coconut Aminos: A gluten free, lower sodium substitute for soy sauce made from coconut nectar.

-- Ginger: Fresh ginger gives any Asian dish a homecooked feel.
-Ginger is also good for stomach upset.
+- Ginger: Fresh ginger gives any Asian dish a fresh and authentic taste.

 - Sesame Oil: Any sesame oil will do, but toasted sesame oil adds an amazing layer of flavor.